Smooth Non-Stationary Bandits: Abstract

 \section{Abstract}

 In many applications of online decision making, the environment is non-stationary and it is therefore crucial to use bandit algorithms that handle changes.
-Most existing approaches are designed to protect against non-smooth changes, constrained only by total variation or Lipschitzness over time, where they guarantee $\tilde \Theta(T^{2/3})$ regret.
-However, in practice environments are often changing {\bf smoothly}, so such algorithms may incur higher-than-necessary regret in these settings and do not leverage information on the rate of change.
-We study a non-stationary two-armed bandits problem where we assume that an arm's mean reward is a $\beta$-H\"older function over (normalized) time, meaning it is $(\beta-1)$-times Lipschitz-continuously differentiable.
-We show the first separation between the smooth and non-smooth regimes by presenting a policy with $\tilde O(T^{3/5})$ regret for $\beta=2$.
-We complement this result by an $\Omg(T^{(\beta+1)/(2\beta+1)})$ lower bound for any integer $\beta\ge 1$, which matches our upper bound for $\beta=2$.
+Most existing approaches are designed to protect against non-smooth changes, constrained only by total variation or Lipschitzness over time.
+However, in practice, environments often change {\em smoothly}, so such algorithms may incur higher-than-necessary regret.
+We study a non-stationary bandits problem where each arm's mean reward sequence can be embedded into a $\beta$-H\"older function, i.e., a function that is $(\beta-1)$-times Lipschitz-continuously differentiable.
+The non-stationarity becomes more smooth as $\beta$ increases.
+When $\beta=1$, this corresponds to the non-smooth regime, where \cite{besbes2014stochastic} established a minimax regret of $\tilde \Theta(T^{2/3})$.
+We show the first separation between the smooth (i.e., $\beta\ge 2$) and non-smooth (i.e., $\beta=1$) regimes by presenting a policy with $\tilde O(k^{4/5} T^{3/5})$ regret on any $k$-armed, $2$-H\"older instance.
+We complement this result by showing that the minimax regret on the $\beta$-H\"older family of instances is $\Omg(T^{(\beta+1)/(2\beta+1)})$ for any integer $\beta\ge 1$.
+This matches our upper bound for $\beta=2$ up to logarithmic factors.
+Furthermore, we validated the effectiveness of our policy through a comprehensive numerical study using real-world click-through rate data.